amandp13/Hacktoberfest/README.md

 ## 4. Wait for Pull Request to merge

-## 5. Celebrate - you've done your first pull request!!
+## 5. Celebrate - you've done your first Pull Request!!

 # Contributors